Northrop Grumman RQ-180

 The Northrop Grumman RQ-180 is an American stealth unmanned aerial vehicle (UAV) surveillance aircraft intended for contested airspace.
-As of 2019, there had been no images or statements released, but growing evidence points to the existence of the RQ-180 and its use in regular front-line service.
+As of 2019, there had been no images or statements released, but evidence points to the existence of the RQ-180 and its use in regular front-line service.

 Development

 After the retirement of the SR-71 Blackbird in 1999, the US Air Force lacked an intelligence platform capable of penetrating airspace guarded by advanced air defense systems.
 The RQ-180 was designed to fulfill the mission previously accomplished by the high-speed SR-71.

 The RQ-180 appears to be a follow-on to the Joint Unmanned Combat Air Systems project which was cancelled in late 2005 when the United States Navy (USN) wanted a carrier-based aircraft (which led to the UCAS-D) while the United States Air Force (USAF) wanted a larger, long-range global strike platform.
-In December 2005, the program was split in two, with the USN starting the UCAS-D program which created the Northrop Grumman X-47B, and the USAF starting a "classified program."
-The program was unmasked in Aviation Week & Space Technology in a December 9, 2013 cover story following several months of research.
+In December 2005, the program was split in two, with the USN starting the UCAS-D program which created the Northrop Grumman X-47B, and the USAF starting a "classified program".
+The program was unmasked in Aviation Week & Space Technology in a December 6, 2013 cover story following several months of research.

+The RQ-180 designation was initially speculated on in that story as a logical numerical progression from the RQ-170, and P-175 Polecat.
+The "RQ" designation (R for reconnaissance, Q for unmanned) indicates that the RQ-180 is unmanned and does not carry weapons.

 The RQ-180 was secretly funded through the USAF's classified budget.
 Northrop Grumman was given the task to build the aircraft after a competition in which it defeated Boeing and Lockheed Martin.
 Northrop Grumman is believed to have been awarded a development contract for the RQ-180 in 2008, with deliveries of low-rate production aircraft beginning in 2013.
 Satellite imagery of Area 51 reportedly shows large hangars that could house the 130 ft or larger wingspan of the aircraft.
 The RQ-180 may also be related to the expansion of Northrop Grumman's production facility at United States Air Force Plant 42 in Palmdale, California.
+The RQ-180 made its first flight on August 3, 2010, and eight additional EMD vehicles were built and flown, with the first production RQ-180 entering service in January 2017.